 As I was a worker, without a nice future to look forward to, I responded to this legitimate call from socialist president Salvador Allende to support him.
 But instead of joining a political party, I decided to join a Catholic worker organization called “Juventud Obrera Catolica.
 (JOC).
 This catholic organization helped me to develop a political awareness about my condition as a guitar factory worker in the context of very extraordinary times in the history of Chile.

 Below: my six years contributions towards my pension.
 "Libreta de Seguro"

 JOC provided me with basic political education that I need as a worker.
 Many of its members were politicized people with socialist ideals and strong followers of the Liberation Theology.

 All of this to say that my work

-has been carried out thinking of these "jocista" people above, who tragically lost their lives
+has been carried out thinking of these "jocista" people above, who were my friends and tragically lost their lives

 at the hand of the Pinochet's bloody Regime.
 They fought for freedom and democracy in our country.
 They were a bunch of beautiful